ekiztk/CSharp-Coffee-Shop-Management/README.md

 ## Summary
-The program allows the computer to perform the basic necessary functions to manage a cafe.
+The program allows the computer to perform the basic necessary functions to manage a coffe shop.

 ## Features